tahuang1991/otmb_fw_code/README.md

 Default version is ISE 14.5 which allows to bypass the RX Delay Aligner, thus saving some power consumption.

+### Version control
+master branch code is used for Run2 operation and the compiled date is 2016-03-16. the ISE for compiling could be 14.7

 ### Simulation
 The folder source/simulation contains a test bench, as well as a file handler and VME emulator, for the OTMB firmware simulation.